Uncle Fester: Character

-Uncle Fester at times has severe migraines but appears to enjoy them.
-Fester relieves his migraines by placing his head in a large screw press and tightening it to levels that normal people would not be able to withstand.
-At times, Fester uses the screw press on his head simply for enjoyment.
+Uncle Fester has severe migraines at times but appears to enjoy them.
+He relieves the migraines by placing his head in a large screw press and tightening it to levels that normal people would not be able to withstand.
+At times, he puts his head in the screw press simply for enjoyment.

-Despite Uncle Fester's menacing look and bizarre behavior, he is gentle and caring to everyone.
-He shows great respect to Gomez and Morticia.
-He has always exhibited love and great care to his niece and nephews, despite their frequent naughtiness.
+Despite Uncle Fester's menacing look and bizarre behavior, he is gentle and caring.
+He shows great respect for Gomez and Morticia, and always exhibits love and concern for his niece and nephews, despite their frequent naughtiness.

-In the original sitcom of the 1960s, Fester is said to be Morticia's maternal uncle (his name rhymes with Morticia's mother Hester's), but from the 1970s onward, he is Gomez's brother; they are very close, though he admits to sometimes “despising” Gomez and is sometimes jealous of his relationship with Morticia, often trying to find love to chaotic consequences.
+In the original 1960s sitcom, Fester is said to be Morticia's maternal uncle (his name rhymes with that of Morticia's mother, Hester).
+However, from the 1970s onward, he is Gomez's brother.
+Despite being very close, he admits to sometimes “despising” Gomez and can be jealous of his relationship with Morticia, often trying to find love, with chaotic consequences.
 In all adaptations, he is either uncle or great-uncle to Wednesday and Pugsley.
-He is known as "Tío Fétido" in Spain, "Tío Lucas" in Spanish-speaking countries, and "Fétide" in France.
-In Brazil, he has two names: "Tio Chico" (original series and cartoon) and "Tio Fester" (Broadway musical and movies).
+He is known as "Tío Fétido" in Spain, "Tío Lucas" in other Spanish-speaking countries, and "Fétide" in France.
+In Brazil, he has two names: "Tio Chico" (in most adaptations) and "Tio Funéreo" (Broadway musical and live-action movies).

-In the 2022 Netflix series Wednesday, Fester still possesses his electric powers and a great affection for his niece, but is portrayed as more roguish and bloodthirsty, appearing at Nevermore Academy looking for a place to hide out from the law and saying he used to keep Gomez on his toes by dropping "from the ceiling, with a dagger clutched between my teeth".
+In the series Wednesday, Fester still possesses his electric powers and a great affection for his niece, but is portrayed as more roguish, appearing at Nevermore Academy looking for a place to hide out from the law, saying that he used to keep Gomez on his toes by dropping "from the ceiling, with a dagger clutched between my teeth".